benglish00/testPy2Git/README.md

 # I have imported that repository into Pycharm
 # Now I am editing the readme.
 # I will make a hello world code and commit
+# Successfully pushed to my local repository.
+# Now try and update in GitHubDesktop and push to GitHub
+# success